 We have put together everything you need to know right here.
 Jump to:

 Once you’ve finished reading, you will know the answers!

-A viewing is a gathering where visitors pay their respects to the decedent and the family.
+A funeral viewing is a gathering where visitors pay their last respects to the decedent.

 A viewing usually lasts for a few hours, though sometimes it can be spread out over a couple of days.

 The viewing takes place before the funeral.
 Sometimes it is held the day before and sometimes the same day as the funeral.

 The body of the deceased is always embalmed and prepared for presentation before a public viewing takes place.